ppetruneac/rc-text-recommender/README.md

  - `load_duplicates_to_MySQL.sql`: change to load into the actual database and table

  **main_detect_duplicates.py**
  - main function to run on terminal.
-Change the *bashCommand* to be able to execute.
+Change the *bashCommand* to be able to execute for your user account.

  **How to run**
  ```